Ending a Discipline with The Positive Conclusion

 Finally, always end with an affirmation.
 A helpful statement is, “Okay, go ahead and try again.”
 This says “I believe in you.
 Yes, you’re going to make mistakes and there are consequences, but we can debrief and learn together.”
 Give children the encouragement to try again.
 Everyone makes mistakes, and the best response is to stop, think about it, plan for next time, and then try again.

 The Positive Conclusion is important every time you discipline.
 It’s the secret to making your discipline times constructive experiences.
 The Positive Conclusion is an essential part of the discipline process.
-Going through the three questions and a statement provides a framework which allows children to admit that they were wrong and determine what to do right next time.
+Going through the three questions and a statement provides a framework that allows children to admit that they did something wrong and determine what to do right next time.
 The Positive Conclusion gives an opportunity for you to communicate your trust and faith in your children as you tell them to go out and try again.

 After the Positive Conclusion, the child may need to complete restitution or reconciliation in order to obtain a clear conscience.
 Unresolved conflict hinders a clear conscience.
 A child needs to have the opportunity to say, “I was wrong, please forgive me,” and then feel forgiven.
 The child may need to pick up the books that were thrown in anger or comfort a sibling that was offended and then feel the relationship restored.